okyeron/dinkii/dinkii-neotrellis/README.md

 ## Firmware

+### How to program/flash the board:

+> To enter the bootloader, hold down the BOOTSEL button, and while continuing to hold it (don't let go!), press and release the reset button.
+Continue to hold the BOOTSEL button until the RPI-RP2 drive appears.
+Alternately you can hold the BOOTSEL button down while you plug the USB cable into your computer.

+> Once the RPI-RP2 drive shows up, your board is in bootloader mode.
+Then make sure you are no longer holding down any buttons (RST or BOOTSEL button).

+> Drag the appropriate UF2 file to the RPI-RP2 drive.
+The device will reset and should then function as expected.

+For general programming using Arduino see the [Adafruit Guide for RP2040](https://learn.adafruit.com/adafruit-feather-rp2040-pico/arduino-ide-setup)

 ### Monome grid firmware

 If re-programming the grid software for NeoTrellis/MechaTrellis, be aware of the following section of `dinkii-neotrellis.ino`